 In small gardens, soil health is paramount.
 If you’re working with containers or raised beds, you have more control over soil quality, but these setups also dry out faster and may need more frequent watering and fertilization.

-For in-ground gardens, consider getting your soil tested to understand it’s composition and pH level.
+For in-ground gardens, consider getting your soil tested to understand its composition and pH level.

 This information will guide your plant selection and soil amendment strategies.